netw-device-driver/ndddocs/docs/installation/installation.md

         - credential name: reference to the secret
         - encoding: json_ietf is used for now
         - skipVerify: skips certificate verification
+- deploy a subscription profile for the device -> need to change this part

 Example of configuration elements are supplied below